-The TPs have increased by £9.5m since the last valuation date.
-The waterfall chart below shows the movement in provisions from the 2016 year end valuation to the current TPs.
+The TPs have increased by £14.8m since the last valuation date.
+The waterfall chart below shows the movement in provisions from the 2017 year end valuation to the current TPs.

 The largest movements are due to the increases in the earned and unearned claims provisions.
 These have increased year on year mainly as a result of larger volumes of business being written and earned as well as claims taking slightly longer to be paid.
-Expenses have also increased which have resulted from increased consultancy and audit fees.
-Profit Share provisions have reduced over the period as a result of some large payments made during the year.
+Expenses have also increased which have resulted from increased allocation of charges from Group.
+Profit Share provisions have reduced over the period as a result of some large payments made during the year reducing the historical liabilities.